:

 Icon-Quiz-Small Created with Sketch.
 Student Success Strategies

-In this orientation module, emphasis is placed on thinking about achieving success from Day One.
-This module stresses the importance of developing non-technical skills to enhance personal, academic, and career success.
-This includes understanding learning styles and honing practical study skills, such as memory, reading, note-and test-taking techniques.
-Personal exercises will focus on teamwork, decision making and problem solving skills, setting SMART goals and maintaining a positive attitude; techniques for managing change, stress and conflict will also be explored.
+In this orientation module, you will focus on achieving success from day one.
+You will develop non-technical skills to enhance your personal, academic, and career success.
+You will explore learning styles, including visual, auditory, and kinesthetic learning.
+You will also enhance your practical study skills, such as memory, reading, note- and test-taking techniques.
+Personal exercises will focus on teamwork, decision-making and problem-solving skills, setting SMART goals, and maintaining a positive attitude.
+You will also explore techniques for managing change, stress, and conflict.

 Course Listings: New Brunswick